gary-kim/scrapdash/README.md

 ## Installation
 - For Chrome: Chrome Web Store
-- For Firefox: i don't use firefox lmao
+- For Firefox: Check the releases page

 ## Development
 For Firefox